'Brexit carnage": shellfish trucks protest in London over export chaos | Business

 'Brexit carnage": shellfish trucks protest in London over export chaos

-More than 20 shellfish trucks parked on roads near British parliament and Prime Minister Boris Johnson's Downing Street residence on Monday to protest against post-Brexit bureaucracy that they say has stopped them exporting to the European Union.
+More than 20 shellfish trucks parked on roads near the British parliament and Prime Minister Boris Johnson's Downing Street residence on Monday to protest against post-Brexit bureaucracy that has throttled exports to the European Union.
 Many fishermen have been unable to export to the EU since catch certificates, health checks and customs declarations were introduced at the start of this year, delaying their deliveries and prompting European buyers to reject them.

 "Prime Minister Boris Johnson needs to be honest with us, with himself and with the British public about the problems for the industry," he told Reuters.
-Hodgson said he had cancelled several lorries since December because of red tape.

-Britain, which has now completed its journey out of the EU's orbit, harvests vast quantities of langoustines, scallops, oysters, lobsters and mussels from sea fisheries along its coast which are rushed by truck to EU destinations.
-Under a deal reached last month, British trade with the EU remains free of tariffs and quotas on goods, but fish exporters say their businesses are now threatened by a host of often conflicting demands for documents to export to the EU.

-Those participating in the protest said the British government needed to understand the severity of the problems they face and the impact on coastal communities.
-They want a more workable system and say there is a shortage of customs agents on both sides.
+He said one operator needed 400 pages of export documentation last week to board a ferry to the EU.

+David Rosie, transport manager at DR Collin & Son which employs 200 people, used to send one or two lorries a night to France carrying live crab, lobster and langoustine worth around 150,000 pounds ($203,000).
+He said he has not exported a single box this year.
+Fishermen, he said, "lost their livelihoods in the turn of a clock" when Britain left the EU's orbit on New Year's Eve.

+The Scotland Food & Drink association says exporters could be losing more than 1 million pounds in sales a day.
+Those participating in the protest said they did not know how long they could survive.
+Many in coastal communities voted for Brexit but said they had not expected this impact.

-"It's not just possible to work with their new rules, between costs, timing, paperwork, it's just not possible," said Allan Miller, owner of AM Shellfish in Aberdeen, Scotland, who was parked up in his truck in London.
-Miller delivers brown crab, lobster and prawns to the EU but the red tape means live shellfish is getting to market much later - and thus getting lower prices.
+Allan Miller, owner of AM Shellfish in Aberdeen, Scotland, said it was impossible to get by with the paperwork or veterinary checks.
+His deliveries of live brown crab, lobster and prawns were being delayed, with some of it arriving dead, and thus getting lower prices.
+"It's not a premium Scottish shellfish that we're shipping anymore," he said.

-"They'll buy it but if the stuff is weaker they'll pay less for it," he said.
-Miller criticised Johnson's Brexit trade deal, saying delivery times had doubled to at least 48 hours from 24 hours.
+Miller criticised Johnson's Brexit trade deal, saying delivery times had doubled from 24 hours.
+"Now you're talking 48 hours to 50 hours.
+It's crazy," he said. ($1 = 0.7383 pounds)

-He said the situation with live shellfish deliveries, with vets checking the loads, was "crazy".
-"I used to be able to load on Sunday, be on the ferry Monday morning and my first drop would be Monday night, so 24 hours from finishing loading to the first customer.
-Now you're talking 48 hours to 50 hours.
-It's crazy," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)